-Old Magic is no longer available in print form, but is available in e-book format from all the good online stores.
+Old Magic is published by Simon & Schuster, website link below, and is available in e-book format from most online stores.

 Video on You Tube called One Love to Give – Kate and Jarrod by MundaneMuggle – See other videos she has produced.